-With hundreds of millions of people connected on social networking sites, it has never been easier for your clients or customers to share how great you are with their friends.
+With around a billion people connected on social networking sites, it has never been easier for your clients or customers to share how great you are with their friends.

 All YOU need to do is give them a story worth sharing and make it easy to share.

 When someone has spent a week or 2 being wowed at a Disney resort, they have a story to share, which they tell to anyone who will listen.
 When someone has bought a coffee from Starbucks, the people serving them are tasked with the job of ensuring the experience is worth talking about.

 The companies with the best stories get the most word of mouth recommendations, because people love to share their experiences.